senzing-garage/knowledge-base/HOWTO/clone-repository.md

 ### URL for SSH

-1. Use this example if you want to log in with your GitHub credentials.
+1. Use this example to log in with GitHub credentials.

     ```console
     export GIT_REPOSITORY_URL="git@github.com:${GIT_ACCOUNT}/${GIT_REPOSITORY}.git"